Austin vs Boston

 Which city has higher STR taxes — Austin or Boston?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Boston charges 6.5% state excise + 6% city convention center tax.
-Compare the full breakdown in the table above.
+Notably, Boston benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?